Universal Quantum Emulator: OTHER VARIATIONS OF THE ALGORITHM

-As we explained at the end of Sec.(\ref{Sec:alg}), the proposed algorithm for the universal quantum emulator works based on a simple and general principle, namely emulating via coherent erasing.
-Hence, it turns out that the algorithm can be generalized in several different ways.
-Some of the possible generalizations are presented in the Supplementary Material (See Appendix \ref{App:Gen}).
-In particular,\\
+As we explained at the end of Sec.\ref{Sec:alg}, the proposed algorithm for the universal quantum emulator works based on a simple and general principle, namely emulating via coherent erasing.
+Hence, the algorithm can be generalized in several different ways based on this overarching principle.
+Some of the possible generalizations are presented in Appendix \ref{App:Gen}, and are briefly discussed below. \\

-1) We show that the algorithm can be generalized to the case where the sample input-output sets contain mixed states.
-More precisely, as long as the sample input set, and hence the sample output set, contains (at least) one state close to a pure state, we can still coherently erase the sate of system and push it into this pure state.
+\textbf{Mixed Sample States:} We show that the algorithm can be generalized to the case where the sample input-output sets contain mixed states.
+More precisely, as long as the sample input set, and hence the sample output set, contains (at least) one state close to a pure state, we can still coherently erase the input state of the system and push it into this pure state.
 Then, we can emulate the action of the unknown unitary, using the same approach we used in the original algorithm.
-The main difference with the original version of algorithm is that, instead of the controlled-reflections, in the case of mixed states we need to implement \emph{controlled-translations} with respect to the sample states, i.e. the unitaries $|0\rangle\langle 0|\otimes I+|1\rangle\langle 1|\otimes e^{-i t \sigma_k}$, for a random value of $t$ and a sample state $\sigma_k$. \\ 2) We present a more efficient algorithm which works under certain extra assumptions about the sample input states.
-Namely, this algorithm assumes the input samples are states in an (unknown) orthonormal basis for the input subspace, plus one or more states in the conjugate basis.
-The working principle behind this algorithm is again emulating via coherent erasing.
-In this algorithm the state of system is erased via a coherent measurement in the orthonormal basis followed by another coherent measurement in the conjugate basis. \\ 3) We show the algorithm can be generalized to emulate the controlled version of unitary $U$, i.e. to implement the unitary $|0\rangle\langle 0|\otimes I+|1\rangle\langle 1|\otimes U$.
-This generalization is crucial for some applications such as quantum phase estimation. \\ 4) We show that if the sample input states can only approximately be transformed to the sample output states via a unitary transformation, with an error bounded by $\delta$, then the proposed algorithm emulates this unitary with error $\text{poly}(d)\times \delta$. \\ \\
+The main difference with the original version of the algorithm is that, instead of the controlled-reflections, in the case of mixed states we implement \emph{controlled-translations} with respect to the sample states, i.e., the unitaries $|0\rangle\langle 0|\otimes I+|1\rangle\langle 1|\otimes e^{-i t \sigma_k}$, for a random value of $t$ and a sample state $\sigma_k$.\\